Editing visualizations created by Insight Advisor

 K-Means clustering: Editing the number of clusters and selections

-Insight Advisor generates a scatter plot chart driven by the KMeans2D and KMeansND chart functions.
-These chart functions segregate data points into clusters based on similarity.
-The KMeans2D function accepts two dimensions and works well for visualizing results.
-The following example modifies the number of clusters generated by default in Insight Advisor and modifies selections to change the underlying data.
-For more information see KMeans2D - chart function and KMeansND - chart function.
+Insight Advisor generates a scatter plot chart driven by k-means functions to group similar items into clusters.
+The following example shows how you can specify the number of clusters generated by the chart and remove outlying datapoints.
+For more information, see KMeans2D - chart function and KMeansND - chart function.

 Do the following:

-In the business logic tutorial app, enter the query Customer by Sales by Gross Profit in the search box.
+In the business logic tutorial app, enter the search Customer by Sales by Gross Profit in the search box.
 Look for the result titled Customer clustered by sum(Sales) and sum(Gross Profit) (K-Means).

 Select Add to sheet in the lower right of this chart, then Create new sheet.